 Remember, keep shrines and stupas to your right, spin prayer wheels clockwise and ask permission to take photos.
 Your guide will tell you about other important customs as they come up, so that you can do the right thing.

 Respect your guide and porters

 Goes without saying right?
-But we’ve sadly hosted a client in the past who showed a distinct lack of respect towards his guide causing a great deal of upset.
+But we’ve sadly hosted clients in the past who showed a distinct lack of respect towards their guides causing a lot of upset.
 Our Nepalorama guides are amazing characters and by treating them as equals, you’re guaranteed to have an amazing trip and to learn so much about their rich culture.